Help Provide Care for People with Down Syndrome

 What kind of care will patients receive?

-The Jerome Lejeune Foundation medical center will provide holistic consultations that are adapted to the individual needs of each patient with Down syndrome and their caregivers, and will provide lifelong multidisciplinary care, utilizing the expertise from professionals specializing in a range of disciplines and offering:
+The Jerome Lejeune Foundation medical center will begin with pediatrics, first providing medical care for children with Down syndrome, and will expand later to adult patients.
+The medical center will provide holistic consultations that are adapted to the individual needs of each patient with Down syndrome and their caregivers.

 - Child and adolescent psychiatric services